 Sheliak visual magnitude is 3.45.
-Because of its moderate brightness, Sheliak should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Sheliak should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Sheliak

 Sheliak is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Sheliak are provided in the following table:

 The simplified sky map below shows the position of Sheliak in the sky: